This Is a Stick Up... Don't Make It a Murder

-Recording

-Three of the tracks that were featured on their previous EP Until We Get Caught were re-recorded for this album.
-There are guest appearances from Just Surrender, Kick Over The Traces and Race the Sun.

 Release

 In November 2005, the band supported Hot Rod Circuit on their headlining US tour.
 For the first half of February 2006, they wet on tour with the Spill Canvas.
 From late February to late March 2006, the band supported A Thorn for Every Heart on their US tour, leading to an appearance at the South by Southwest music conference.
 The band went on the 2006 edition of the Take Action Tour in early-to-mid April.
 This Is a Stick Up...
-Don't Make It a Murder was released on April 11, 2006 on Triple Crown Records.
+Don't Make It a Murder was released on April 11, 2006, on Triple Crown Records.
 In April and May, the band went on tour with I Am the Avalanche, The Receiving End of Sirens and As Tall as Lions.
 From late May to early June, the band supported Bayside on their Lions Tigers and Bears Tour.
 Following this, they appeared at The Bamboozle festival, and went on the Warped Tour.
 In August and September, the band supported Paramore on their tour of the U.S. Following this, they appeared at the Bamboozle Left festival.
 In March and April 2007, the band headlined the Let It Ride Tour, alongside Valencia, Just Surrender, the Secret Handshake, All Time Low, Love Arcade and Forgive Durden.
 Following this, they appeared at The Bamboozle festival.
 On June 28, it was announced that vocalist Colin Ross had left the group.
 Ross explained that he "decided I would like to take a different direction with my life and not live this lifestyle any longer."
 Subsequently, guitarist Nick Thompson became their vocalist.